hhotdong/math/logic/README.md

 <details><summary>Negation</summary>

-  - If P is a formula, then “not P” is another formula, which we write symbolically as $\neg$ P.
+  - If P is a formula, then “not P” i.e., "denial of P" is another formula, which we write symbolically as $\neg$ P.

 | P   | $\neg$ P |
 | :-: | :-:      |